rainlanguage/arb-bot/README.md

     Options:
       -k, --key <private-key>        Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
-      -r, --rpc <url>                RPC URL that will be provider for interacting with evm.
+      -r, --rpc <url...>                RPC URL(s) that will be provider for interacting with evm, use different providers if more than 1 is specified to prevent banning.
 Will override the 'RPC_URL' in env variables
       -m, --mode <string>            Running mode of the bot, must be one of: `0x` or `curve` or `router` or `srouter`, Will override the 'MODE' in env variables
       -o, --orders <path>            The path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
       -s, --subgraph <url...>        Subgraph URL(s) to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables